ruchajoshi1/capstone-project/README.md

-# capstone-project

-# Maritime Data Intelligence System
+# Capstone Project - Maritime Data Intelligence System

-springboard capstone project - Introduction to data science

 As a capstone project I am working as a Data Science Intern at Pythian Technologies Pvt.
-Ltd.

-Below are the details of project -
+Ltd. This material in this repository is created for Capstone project for Springboard Introduction to Data Science course.
+The project is done using R language.

+**Project Details**-

 **Client** –  Ship chartering/contracting business company